CaseyOchieng/code-challenge/Read me.md

 # WEEK ONE CODE CHALLENGE

 # Description
-This is a session for code challenge manipulation
+This is a session for code challenge manipulation, it contains programs which can be accessed using the homepage(Homepage.html)

+The programs are:

+1.Net salary calculator.

+2.Speed detention.

+3.Student grading system.

 # Getting Started
 In order for you to use the content on this repo ensure you have the following: